Transgender Persons (Protection of Rights) Act, 2019: Statutory provisions

 Under the provisions of the 2019 act, a transgender person can apply to the district magistrate for a transgender person certificate which will give them the right to change the name on their birth certificate and have all documents updated accordingly.
 However, similar to the 2018 bill provisions, a transgender person can be identified as male or female only after applying for a revised certificate to the district magistrate, post sex reassignment surgery.

 The 2019 act also protects transgender children and provides for states and institutions to come up with adequate policies to ensure the welfare of transgender people.
 Similar to the provisions of the 2018 bill, under the provisions of the 2019 act a transgender child can be separated from their family by a court order.
 However, unlike the Rights of Transgender Persons Bill, 2014 neither the 2018 bill nor the 2019 act provide for reservations for transgender people in educational institutions and jobs.
 The 2014 bill had provided for two per-cent reservations in educational institutions and public employment.
 Similar to the 2018 bill, the 2019 act provides for punishment for crimes against transgender people, which stands as an imprisonment for a term not less than six months but which may extend to two years and a fine.
-The 2019 act, as well as the 2018 bill, also provide for the constitution of a National Council for Transgender Persons.
+The 2019 act, as well as the 2018 bill, also provide for the creation of a National Council for Transgender Persons.

 On 18 April 2020, the government published Draft Transgender Persons (Protection of Rights) Rules, 2020 in exercise of its powers under the 2019 statute, seeking comments and suggestions on the same from the public.